Blog

 Medical Breakthrough #14: Lab-Grown Blood (RESTORE Trial)

 For years, scientists have been working on growing organs in the lab.
-But recently human volunteers received the first-ever transfusion of red blood cells grown in a lab!
+But in 2022 human volunteers received the first-ever transfusion of red blood cells grown in a lab!

 These volunteers were part of a randomized controlled clinical trial called RESTORE.
 They only received about 1-2 teaspoons of blood, but so far, all volunteers are still in good health.